 It’s a good idea to cover anything in your garage that you don’t want to get splashed with a plastic drop cloth.
 Another recommendation is to mix some neutralizing solution up ahead of time and spread it out liberally on your driveway.
 That way any acid solution that is hosed out will not mildly etch or discolor your driveway.
 Don’t acid etch the concrete if the temps are below 50 degrees as the acid will not be as effective with the cooler temperatures.

-Admittedly, learning how to acid etch your garage floor isn’t very exciting.
-However when done correctly, the chances of having your coating fail due to improper preparation of the concrete is reduced significantly.
+Learning how to acid etch your garage floor isn’t hard, but it’s very important to follow the proper steps.
+When done correctly, the chances of having your coating fail due to improper preparation of the concrete is reduced significantly.